Who Dunnit: Mystery Slots

 Shooting the left orbit when it is not lit for a Taxi Chase diverts the ball into the jet bumpers, each of which corresponds to a different reel.
 Hits to the bumpers nudge the reels; once two or more reels match, the bumpers no longer affect them.
 After the ball falls into the sinkhole underneath the bumpers, the player receives points or items for the three displayed symbols as listed above.

 If the player earns a second chance from a spin triggered by draining the ball down a lit outlane, another ball is automatically put into play.

 Roulette

-Shooting the far right lane raises/lowers the roulette bet with every turn of the spinner, and the color for the bet is changed between red and black by hitting two stand-up targets.
+Shooting in the far right lane raises/lowers the roulette bet with every turn of the spinner, and the color of the bet is changed between red and black by hitting two stand-up targets.
 When the lane is lit and the player shoots the ball into a saucer at its end, the game offers the option to bet or pass.
 If the player takes the bet, a simulated roulette wheel is spun; the bet is added to the player's score if it stops on the last color hit, or deducted if it does not.
 The bonus multiplier is increased whether the player wins, loses, or passes.